holochain/devhub-dnas/CONTRIBUTING.md

 ### Environment

-- Enter `nix-shell` for other development environment dependencies.
+- Enter `nix develop` for other development environment dependencies.

 ### Building